Bill-Nova/O-N-2-Quick_Insertion_Sort/README.md

 //If you can't understand my code watch MP4 (not loop unroling)(Maybe because there is too little data, updating the intermediate value in game will be slower)
 -------------------
+//Because I was banned by Reddit Shadow, I wrote this here.
+If you still don't understand after watching the video, I suggest that some people in r/algorithms should not think that they understand programming.
+After all, they don't even understand the basic operation of computers.

 XXXXXX <-----Input